Versus the competiton:

 The redesigned Optima’s major improvements are under the skin: chassis tuning and an additional engine offering.
 For a newly redesigned car, though, the 2016 Optima doesn’t look hugely different from the previous year’s car.
 You can run through the rest of the changes here.

 I drove a 2016 Kia Optima SXL for several hours around Aspen, Colo., over the Continental Divide and through Vail on a mix of winding mountain roads and interstate highway stretches.
-The Optima competes with similar body-type vehicles like the Ford Fusion, Honda Accord and Nissan Altima, among others, in the midsize sedan class.
+The Optima competes with the Ford Fusion, Honda Accord and Nissan Altima, among others, in the midsize sedan class.

 In Normal mode, the transmission quickly kicks down gears.
 Because it’s a six-speed, as opposed to an eight- or nine-speed transmission, downshifts happen quickly.
 The transmission doesn’t hunt like eight- and nine-speed models typically do, and it also doesn’t produce the odd, non-mechanical/elastic feeling of a continuously variable automatic transmission, which other models in this class use.
 The Optima’s power steering is much lighter in Normal than in Sport mode; it’s a touch overboosted for my liking.
 It’s almost like a video game, in that you don’t get the same feel that you get from the best steering setups.